wolivera/aws-cdk-lambda-response/README.md

-# Welcome to your CDK TypeScript project
+# Running code after returning a response from an AWS Lambda functions

+This project explores the ability to run Lambda functions and return the responses using [different strategies](https://aws.amazon.com/blogs/compute/running-code-after-returning-a-response-from-an-aws-lambda-function/) such as:

+- Asynchronous invocation
+- Response streaming
+- Lambda extensions
+- Custom runtime

+## Deployment

-This is a blank project for CDK development with TypeScript.
+This project uses for CDK development & deployment with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.